Internet-Draft Mission Authority Server August 2026

 Abstract

 Mission-Bound Authorization for OAuth 2.0 defines the Mission, a durable, human-approved, integrity-bound authorization artifact, and binds it to OAuth issuance: the Authorization Server derives tokens under the Mission and gates them on its state.
 Many deployments cannot change their Authorization Server.
 This document defines the Mission Authority Server, a standalone service that implements the Mission Issuer role without being an OAuth Authorization Server: it validates Mission Intents, runs approval events, records Missions, operates the Mission lifecycle, and serves Mission state.
 It derives no tokens.
 Access tokens remain ordinary OAuth tokens; a Policy Decision Point joins each presented credential to its Mission at the point of use and enforces through the Mission-Bound Runtime Enforcement profile.
-This is the standalone binding, the AS-optional deployment mode: Mission governance and per-action enforcement with no change to the deployment's Authorization Server, forgoing the Mission-bound credentials and issuance gating that only the issuance profile provides.
+This is the standalone binding, the AS-optional deployment mode: Mission governance and per-action enforcement with no change to the deployment's Authorization Server, forgoing the Mission-bound credentials and issuance gating that only the issuance profile provides (the issuance-grant companion restores both at Authorization Servers that redeem its grants).
+Beyond a single-AS workaround, the Mission Authority Server is the standalone Mission Issuer for an estate whose task governance must span many Authorization Servers, SaaS systems, APIs, local tools, and agent runtimes at once: a control plane for approved-task authority over an unchanged OAuth estate.
+This document defines a deployable conformance floor and, above it, an Enterprise Mission Authority Profile for that role.

 About This Document